 We, in the West, have forgotten that.
 There are entire nations now walking into the night because they don’t have enough men anymore to make a stand.
 Any stand, for that matter.

-Don't want to be part of that walk into darkness?
+Don’t want to be part of that walk into darkness?
 Train your freedom spirit.
 Do it with this simple, but beautiful and demanding, little neolithic tool.
-It'll thank you for any effort you put into it.
+It’ll thank you for any effort you put into it.
 It will open a new world to you of shooting and hunting options.
-It'll teach you a thing or two about perseverance and willpower; after all, it is the most demanding weapon in world history.
-It'll be a good friend and sparring partner even in your advanced ages - you can shoot until the age where a slap on the shoulder dislocates it.
-And it has a nice punch equally in a man's and a woman's hand.
-We on the Baleares know that; our girls and women were trained on the honda quite naturally.
-We needed, when the sea raiders came, every hand capable of holding a weapon.
+It’ll teach you a thing or two about perseverance and willpower; after all, it is the most demanding weapon in world history.
+It’ll be a good friend and sparring partner even in your advanced ages – you can shoot with it until the age where a slap on your shoulder would break a bone.
+And it has a nice punch equally in a man’s and a woman’s hand.
+We on the Baleares know that; our girls and women have been historically (and are today) trained “honderas”.
+Not only for sport: In historic times, we needed, when the enemy came, every hand capable of holding a weapon.